Adebolaogunyemi/funnel_analysis/README.md

 WHERE event_occurrence = 1  -- Only count first occurrence of each event type per user GROUP BY event_type, event_order, country
 ORDER BY event_order, country;

-finally, I copied the table from mysql upload in excel insert funnel and it was created automatically.
+finally, using python, I generated  the funnel chat and I also copied the table from mysql, upload in excel insert funnel and it was created automatically.